nikgritenok/to-do-app/README.md

 - **HTML**: Structure of the application.
 - **SCSS**: Styling of the application with the use of variables and mixins.
 - **JavaScript**: Logic for adding, editing, deleting tasks, and managing UI interactions.
+- **Vite**: A fast build tool for modern web projects, used to serve and bundle the application.
+- **ESLint**: A tool for identifying and fixing problems in JavaScript code, ensuring code quality and consistency.
+- **Prettier**: A code formatter that enforces a consistent style across the project.

 ## How to Run